bchenley/Volterra/README.md

 **About**

 In this project, we build custom PyTorch modules for the development of Volterra-equivalent networks for time series analysis.
-The model supports mutli-input, multi-output, nonlinear, nonstationary and autoregressive models.
+The model supports mutli-input, multi-output, nonlinear, nonstationary and autoregressive configurations.

 **Requirements**
 - Python